On reduced arc spaces of toric varieties: Introduction

-These problems are resolved for affine cones over certain (not necessarily toric) projective varieties in \cite{FM,Mak,SS}.
+These problems are resolved for affine cones over certain (not necessarily toric) projective varieties in \cite{FM2,Mak,SS}.
 For instance, for Veronese embeddings of the projective line the $z$-homogeneous components of the reduced arc rings are isomorphic to the dual global Demazure modules (see \cite{DF}).
-More generally, in favourable situations the following nice properties hold true: \begin{itemize} \item the ideal of relations is generated in degree two by explicitly given relations, \item for each $L\ge 0$ the $q$-character of the $z$-degree $L$ homogeneous component of the arc ring admits the factorization $\chi_L(q)/(q)_L$ for certain polynomial $\chi_L(q)$ \end{itemize} (here $(q)_L=(1-q)\dots (1-q^L)$).
+More generally, in favourable situations the following nice properties hold true: \begin{itemize} \item the ideal of relations is generated in degree two by explicitly given relations, \item for each $L\ge 0$ the $q$-character (the Hilbert series with respect to the grading by $q$-degree) of the $z$-degree $L$ homogeneous component of the arc ring admits the factorization $\chi_L(q)/(q)_L$ for certain polynomial $\chi_L(q)$ \end{itemize} (here $(q)_L=(1-q)\dots (1-q^L)$).
 We note that the factor $1/(q)_L$ is the $q$-character of space of symmetric functions in $L$ variables.
 In a favourable situation the character has the above form because \begin{itemize} \item the $L$-th $z$-homogeneous component of the arc ring admits a free action of the ring of symmetric polynomials in $L$ variables. \end{itemize}